barichd/brailleorch/borframework.md

 Some notes about doublings:
 Doubling of intervals can include accidental in certain conditions, thus either the first or the last interval has an accidental.
 If both have accidentals, it's also ok as long as the total amount of chords is no less than 4.
 When applying doublings, we should skip any extra elements.
 For example, there are five staccato chords with 3rd interval, some have accent marks, some also have fifth interval, and there are even rests inserted.
 The doublings of staccato and 3rd interval should be kept till the end.
 Another thing is for octave interval.
 These intervals can be doubled even when there are accidentals, unless the two notes of the chord have different accidentals, thus an augmented or diminished octave.
+Doublings must be stopped if there are fingerings.
+When a series of different chords contain a similar interval (e.g., C-E-G, B-D-G, A-C-G, B-D-G), the same interval (in the above example, third) can be doubled.

 The "other-dynamics" tag in Musicxml should be considered as standard dynamic marks.
 For other tags with "other" prefix (such as "other-articulation", "other-direction"), we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#7-4).